 Coined in the 17th century via medieval Latin from the Greek words doxa (“glory”) and logos (“word”), we express praise and thanksgiving to God who is the Source of all blessings.

 Into God’s sovereign hands, we commit the requests of people’s need from local to overseas, personal to communal.

 We stand to hear the sermon’s Bible text to show reverence to God.
 As we call our bodies, souls and spirits to attention, we desire to be doers of his word.

 God speaks from the pages of the bible to inspire us to grow in our relationship with Jesus Christ our Saviour and Lord.
 By his Spirit’s empowerment, we aim to to display God’s love, wisdom and reign in our daily living.

 We pause to hear the Spirit of God highlighting a timely word: an assurance, a promise, a guidance, an instruction, a warning or a particular sin to confess.

-Holy Communion (first Sundays of the month)
+Holy Communion (fourth Sundays of the month)

 Jesus gave us this special grace where the partaking of the consecrated elements cause us to remember him, to be nourished spiritually and to be knitted as members of his divine body.